| | | | | |

 Renter’s Insurance

-Check with your parents homeowners insurance to find out if stuff in the dorm room is covered and if not, purchasing renter’s insurance may not be a bad idea.
-Of course if you’re living off campus in an apartment, definitely consider renter’s insurance.
-It’s typically not all that expensive and will save you big in the long run.
+Check with your homeowners insurance to find out if stuff in the dorm room is covered and if not, purchasing renter’s insurance is recommended.

 Reach out to your roommates